-They are more costly than the average dental procedure, but if done well by the surgeon and maintained appropriately, they can last a lifetime like your own teeth.
+Dental implants in Singapore cost more than the average dental procedure, but if done well by the surgeon and maintained appropriately, they can last a lifetime like your own teeth.

 Pros: Looks and feels almost like the real McCoy.
 They are fixed in your jaw like your natural teeth.
 You don’t have to take them out at night.
 They are generally easy to clean like natural teeth.
 No one will be able to tell you had bad teeth before!

 Cons: Not everyone can afford a BMW or Lexus.
 The implant procedure is very operator dependent and should be done in expert hands.
 Not everyone is a suitable candidate, especially if you have an immune system dysfunction or smoke like a chimney.